How to Build and Run a Test Automation Suite (Step-by-Step Guide)

 Set up and configure the testing environment to mirror the production environment as closely as possible.
 This includes configuring hardware, software, network settings, and other infrastructure components.
 Use virtualization or containerization technologies, such as Docker or virtual machines, to create isolated testing environments that can be easily replicated and managed.
 Implement version control and configuration management practices to track changes to the testing environment and ensure consistency across different test environments (e.g., development, staging, production).
 Automate environment setup and configuration using tools like Ansible, Puppet, or Chef to streamline the provisioning and management of testing environments.

-Run and Monitor Tests
+Execute and Monitor Automated Tests in CI/CD

 To effectively run and monitor tests in your automation project, follow these key steps: